-How to burglar-proof your home and improve home security
+How to secure your home and deter burglars

-Having your home burgled is incredibly unsettling, both emotionally and financially.
+Having your home burgled is unsettling.
 Here are some key ways to improve your home security and help burglar-proof your home.

 Burglars are becoming more strategic with the households and contents they target, even targeting unusual items not typically associated with theft.
-Minimise your chance of becoming a victim of burglary by implementing these home security tips.
+Minimise your chance of becoming a victim of burglary by implementing these home security tips, and check that your home insurance coverage is adequate.

 Guide to improving your home security